 Growth, as it relates to employees and work, is being stretched and challenged in ways that result in personal and professional progress.

 According to the book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations, Growth is the third key and the one that injects life into the employee engagement formula, Meaning, Autonomy, Growth, Impact, and Connection.

-Growth gives employees a sense of getting better at something and always expanding into new areas.
-It’s a universal human need.
+Opportunities in the workplace give employees a sense of getting better at something and always expanding into new areas.
+It is a universal human need.
 We become bored, distracted, and disengaged when we feel that our work is routine and repetitive.
 People crave work experiences that challenge their minds and their skills, and that offers them the chance to rise to the occasion and excel even in high-stress situations.